Great! Now that you’re logged in, you should enter your club’s ‘Officials’ tab to show you an overview of your officials’ Safe Selection progress.

 Code of Conduct

 Fair Processing* (Only to be completed once)

-The code of conduct, like the self-declaration, must be completed seasonally, therefore every official must complete this when the affiliation opens, but before the club submits their affiliation application.
+The code of conduct, like the self-declaration, must be completed seasonally, therefore every official must complete this when the affiliation opens but before the club submit their affiliation application.

 How do I complete these SWF Declarations?

 Once the Club Secretary adds a new official to the system, they should receive an automated email and their password, with a link to access the SWF Football Admin System.
 The link within the email will take them to the page below: